abpio/abp-commercial-docs/en/studio/solution-templates/microservice/database-configurations.md

 ### The AbpDbContextOptions Configuration

-The `ConfigureDatabase` method then configures the `AbpDbContextOptions`.
+The `ConfigureDatabase` method then configures the `AbpDbContextOptions` options class.
 An example from the Identity microservice:

 ````csharp
 Configure<AbpDbContextOptions>(options =>